PGMacDesign/video-trimmer/README.md

 # Video Trimmer
-Whatsapp like video trimmer to trim videos within a defined file size.
+Whatsapp like video trimmer to trim videos within a defined file size, length, or other customization options.

 # Add in your project